telekom-mms/sectpmctl/README.md

 We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
 Please read this README carefully before installation.

+We also assue a default encrypted installation of Ubuntu 22.04 desktop to a single harddisk.
+Otherwise an installation is possible, but currently undocumented.

 In this initial version no password is requested while booting.
 That means that you should supply a BIOS start password.
 It is planed to release an update shortly which implements a TPM + password option.
 In that case a BIOS start password is not neccessary.
 Without either a BIOS start password or TPM + password, the device would boot up to the login screen and someone could try to read out the memory or